IT 117: Intermediate Scripting

 Fix any errors you find.

-Replace it with a statement that creates an empty dictionary named cities.
+Replace it with a statement that prints the parameter frequencies.

 Fix any errors you find.